 Techcyte is poised to address some of the most challenging problems facing the research and pharmaceutical industries.
 Using our AI platform and labeled data, Techcyte can create a custom, scalable solution to find the most critical research and drug development questions.

 Clinical & Lab Diagnostic Testing

-Techcyte’s platform uses deep learning image analysis to assist pathologist in making critical diagnostic decisions.
-By partnering with cutting edge laboratories, we’re making the best possible algorithms to assist diagnosis.
+Techcyte’s platform uses deep learning image analysis to assist the lab professional or pathologist in making critical diagnostic decisions.
+By partnering with laboratories, we’re making the best-possible AI-powered digital diagnostic tests to assist with diagnosis.